Back in college, I gave my cheat sheet for our engineering midterm to a girl. How do you say no to a girl? Answer: You can’t.

 It had all the equations needed, but she got the lowest score in the class because she didn’t know how and when those equations applied.
 She hadn’t practiced applying those rules to similar problems.

-You’d think they’d be plug and play, but they’re not.
+You’d think these rules would be plug and play, but they’re not.
 Context matters.
 Knowing when and how to use them matters.

 She was my gf at the time btw.
 Awkward!
 Oh well, live and learn.